SDSU-VR-Club/Galaxy-Gazer/README.md

 display the name of a star when hovered over

-fix the scaling of the numbers that appear above stars when selected

 Think about ways to create a better tutorial, more intuitive controls, wordless explanation

 # Project part 2